Mugna46/DSS_project/doc/report_DSS.typ

 = RansomLoc family

 *Clash Royale Private* is an Android package that masquerades as a simple screensaver or game app but is actually a locker ransomware.
-Once installed, its MainActivity hides the app icon and an OnBoot receiver auto‐launches LockActivity at each reboot—displaying a fake lock screen, encrypting files and contacts, and preventing any escape until the ransom is paid.
+Once installed, its MainActivity hides the app icon and an OnBoot receiver auto‐launches LockActivity at each reboot displaying a fake lock screen, encrypting files and contacts, and preventing any escape until the ransom is paid.

 == Static analysis